Terracotta-OSS/terracotta-core/kits/source/docs/notices/README.txt

 Java Virtual Machine
 --------------------
 Terracotta clusters can be run with any supported JRE.
-The product guide contains a list of supported JREs.
+The product documentation contains a list of supported JREs.
 The JRE used by Terracotta Clients need not match the one used by the Terracotta Server.
 Control the JVM that the Terracotta uses by setting the JAVA_HOME environment variable.